Skip to main content

 Decorating your home in winter motifs is only half of the job.
 To truly adorn your space this winter, you’ll want to curate an ultra-cozy vibe.
 That’s why, when decorating for the season in a way that doesn’t lean onto traditional Christmas decorum, it’s vital that you do your best to turn your home into a cozy haven.

 Decorating for winter is a great way to express yourself during the colder months.
 You don’t have to celebrate Christmas to take part in all the fun!
-Just be sure to use your own judgment for which decor will look best in your space and which leans too heavily into the holiday.
+Just be sure to use your best judgment for which decor will look best in your space and which leans too heavily into the holiday.
 If done well, your home can look like a cozy winter haven without giving off a strong Christmas aesthetic.

 Amelia Wilson